esper-io/dev-docs/docs/home/console.md

 3. [Search](./console.md#search)
 4. [Device Tile (also, Grid View)](./console.md#device-tile)
 5. [Map View of Devices](./console.md#map-view)
-6. Further Device Mangement functionalities found on clicking the `Details` button for an **individual device** are listed as follows -
+6. Further Device Management functionalities found on clicking the `Details` button for an **individual device** are listed as follows -

     a.
 [Device information](./console/device-management/-/#information) - Hardware, software, memory, location, storage and other detail of the device.

     b.
-[Actions](./console/device-management/-/#device-actions) - Admin can take actions such as reboot, lock, lockdwon, ping or exit kiosk mode.
+[Actions](./console/device-management/-/#device-actions) - Admin can take actions such as reboot, lock, lockdown, ping or exit kiosk mode.

     c.
 [Event Feed](./console/device-management/-/#event-feed) - Admin can view event feed log of the device.